As described in An Overview of Item Status, each item in SystemWeaver has its own status, e.g., Work, Frozen, Released, or CS Released.

 Since users do most of their work via the structure tree, this is where the new version operation is most often done.
-The option is located in the Status menu and is called New version and replace in structure when a part item is selected.
+The option is located in the Status menu and is called New version and replace or New version and replace in structure when a part item is selected.

 The Versions View

 The Versions view provides an overview of the version history of an item and offers options to change and compare versions.
 Aside from a New Version option, it also offers Branch options.